zealience/IoT-Cybersecurity-Compliance/EN18031-Templates/README.md

 - **Remaining worksheets**: Contain the Required Information for the requirements of the standards.
 For example, the worksheet **AUM-1-1.ACM** contains the Required Information for the identifier [E.Info.AUM-1-1.ACM].
 Note 1: Some worksheets may contain information for more than one identifier.
 For example, **RLM-1** contains information for both [E.Info.RLM-1.NetworkInterface] and [E.Info.RLM-1.RLM].
 Note 2: Yes, there are many tabs!
 However, this is due to EN 18031 standards requiring a lot of information and imposing specific identifiers.
 We provide one tab for each category of information expected by the requirements.
 For example, ACM-1 has one tab per asset type.
 This allows to format the information in tables and use the expected identifiers.
+Note 3: In order to navigate easily across the many worksheets, we recommend making use of the hyperlinks in TableContent and the other worksheets (see top left, Navigation).

 ## Instructions / How to use <a name='instruction'></a>
 The completion of the Technical Documentation is an iterative process and will likely require the user to revisit and update the same pages multiple times.